-Recycle your dryer lint and used cooking oil into something practical by making these easy, no-wax, dryer lint fire starters, a green alternative to the chemical laden fire starters sold at stores.
+Recycle your dryer lint and cooking oil into a no-waste fire starter quickly and easily!
+These no-wax, dryer lint fire starters are a great alternative to the chemical-laden fire starters sold at stores.

-Electricity here in Spain is crazy expensive.
-It’s not that the electricity itself is that much more expensive, or maybe it is, but what makes a huge difference is the fact that around half of our electric bill is made up of taxes.
-(They must tax wherever they can to try to keep up the salaries of the excessive number of politicians in office, I guess.)
-Plus, I live in an area of Spain that never really gets snow and the houses just aren’t prepared for the cold; there is no central heating, no natural gas, at least not where I live.
+Electricity here in Spain is very expensive.
+(It’s not that the electricity itself is that much more expensive, or maybe it is, but half of our electric bill is made up of taxes.)
+Plus, I live in an area where it never snows and the houses just aren’t prepared for the cold.
+It’s not common for houses to have central heating or natural gas.

 Starting a good fire